cddesja/profileR/README.md

 ### Verifying and testing ``profileR``

-To verify the installation and test that the examples work as intended, please this our [wiki](https://github.com/cddesja/profileR/wiki/Verifying-the-installation-of-profileR)
+To verify the installation and test that the examples work as intended, please visit our [wiki](https://github.com/cddesja/profileR/wiki/Verifying-the-installation-of-profileR).

 ### Using and Citing ``profileR``